jlevy/og-equity-compensation/README.md

   kind of investment, roughly **more than half** of investments fail, **one in 3** are small successes (1X to 5X returns), **one in 8** are big successes (5X to 30x), and **one in 20** are huge successes (30X+).
-  - 🚧 Can we get better stats beyond angel investments?
+  - 🚧 What are some stats beyond angel investments?
 - 🔸 Each stage reflects the removal of risk and increased dilution.
   For this reason, the equity team members get is higher in the earlier stages (starting with founders) and increasingly lower as a company matures.